hucebot/eurobin_iot/README.md

 The ideia is to make a software that is fairly easy to connect a sensor to the control and start to work without doing a lot of things.
 It use Micro Ros and ROS2 to send and receive data from the sensors.
 ## Hardware

-The project support for the moment [Core2](https://docs.m5stack.com/en/core/core2), [Atom Matrix](https://docs.m5stack.com/en/core/atom_matrix) and [Atom Lite](https://docs.m5stack.com/en/core/atom_lite) from M5Stack.
+The project supports for the moment [Core2](https://docs.m5stack.com/en/core/core2), [Atom Matrix](https://docs.m5stack.com/en/core/atom_matrix) and [Atom Lite](https://docs.m5stack.com/en/core/atom_lite) from M5Stack.

 ## Supported sensors

-All the sensors used are from the company [M5Stack](https://m5stack.com/) (except the Photoelectric Sensor), you can see bellow the list of sensors used.
+All the sensors used are from the company [M5Stack](https://m5stack.com/) (except the Photoelectric Sensor), you can see bellow the list of all sensors used.

 - [Time of Flight M2 (ToF)](https://docs.m5stack.com/en/unit/TOF)
 - [Time of Flight M4 (ToF)](https://docs.m5stack.com/en/unit/Unit-ToF4M)